BetaNYC/NYC-CIF/Lessons/05-02-Workday.md

 ### **Street condition / pothole**

+ - Make a pivot table of the various street condition complaints per month (2012, 2013, 2014, 2015) per description.
+See (img/exersize3-piviot-table.jpg) for how to set up this pivot table.
  - What are your Community District street condition descriptors?
  - What are the top five street condition issues per year?
  - Create a "realtime" 60 day map of street conditions.
 (Note, you will have to make this map via CartoDB.)